Keller kitchens & CSR

 key points of action

 In this report we present the steps we have taken towards CSR, as well as our plans for the future.
 We are proud to announce that production of our kitchens is carbon neutral and that we have taken large steps towards further reduction of our carbon footprint.
+We have mapped the environmental impact of the circular kitchen by producing a chain analysis.

 There are a number of issues that we want to (and should) work on: